pachyderm/docs/content/latest/how-tos/jupyterlab-extension/user-guide.md

 You can filter mountable repositories by selecting a project.

-1. Open the JypterLab UI.
+1. Open the JupyterLab UI.
 2. Navigate to the **Project** dropdown.
 3. Select an existing project or the `default` project.